 - Training Provider: Enables the Training Provider feature under Course Support in the LMS Administration menu.
 They serve as an informational reference on courses and instructor profiles.

-This section contains settings which control how Certification and Course Goals behave.
+This section contains settings which control how Accreditation and Course Goals behave.
 Some also control the visibility of certain features to users and managers who are not portal administrators.

-- Automate Interests from Certification Goals: Enabling this feature will automatically place all courses from assigned Certification Goals (when using a Primary "All Of" Rule) on a student's Interest List.
+- Automate Interests from Accreditation Goals: Enabling this feature will automatically place all courses from assigned Accreditation Goals (when using a Primary "All Of" Rule) on a student's Interest List.
 It does not work for Primary rules set to “One Of” or Generic rules using “Not” exceptions.
-Before turning on this option, it is important to have a strong understanding of the following aspects of LMS Certification Management functionality:
+Before turning on this option, it is important to have a strong understanding of the following aspects of LMS Accreditation Management functionality:

 - Interest Lists